minio/dsync/README.md

 Dealing with Stale Locks
 ------------------------

-A 'stale' lock would be a lock that is left at a node while the client that originally acquired the client either:
+A 'stale' lock is a lock that is left at a node while the client that originally acquired the client either:
 - never released the lock (due to eg a crash) or
 - is disconnected from the network and henceforth not able to deliver the unlock message.

 Too many stale locks can prevent a new lock on a resource from being acquired, that is, if the sum of the stale locks and the number of down nodes is greater than `n/2 - 1`.
-In `dsync` a recovery mechanism is implemented to ultimately clear stale locks.
+In `dsync` a recovery mechanism is implemented to remove stale locks (see [here](https://github.com/minio/dsync/pull/22#issue-176751755) for the details).

 Known deficiencies
 ------------------